Financial Aid Policies

 - You receive all F grades at the end of the semester and cannot verify attendance past the 60% point of the semester.

-Please note that, in most cases, federal financial aid awards will not be increased if you add a course after your enrollment status is verified.
+Please note that, in most cases, federal financial aid will not be increased if you add a course after your enrollment status is verified.

 If your enrollment status changes at a later date due to one of the conditions indicated above, you may owe the College for tuition, fees, bookstore vouchers or funds paid to you that are no longer covered by federal aid.